- Content of the calculated field can be based on any other field(s) of the same Work Item.

 script-field-config in the default wiki space.

-You can either create this page on global level, to define calculated fields that are used in every project or on project level to define calculated fields that are only used in one project.
+You can either create this page on a global level, to define calculated fields that are used in every project or on a project level to define calculated fields that are only used in one project.

 scriptfield.<field id>.<property name>=<property value>